-There have been numerous hydraulic and biological tests performed on the Farmers Screen™ both in the laboratory and in the field.
+There have been numerous and extensive hydraulic and biological tests performed on the Farmers Screen both in the laboratory and in the field.

 This early laboratory testing of prototype designs provided a foundation for understanding the hydraulic performance of horizontal flat plate screens in relation to specific design components.
 The testing also pointed to some areas for improvement in the design to provide more favorable hydraulic characteristics for both fish protection and debris and sediment management.
 This testing yielded critical and significant changes to the design of the Farmers Screen.

-This biological testing examined the effects on juvenile coho salmon and steelhead trout as they pass through a Farmers Screen™ system under various hydraulic and operating conditions, specifically analyzing injury and mortality rates as well as potential to cause delay in out migration for salmonids.
-The results of the testing showed a very high level of protection that exceeds NMFS criteria as well as a very low likelihood of delay with 99.6% of test fish passing over the screen without hesitation or delay.
+A biological test examined the effects on juvenile coho salmon and steelhead trout as they pass through a Farmers Screen system under various hydraulic and operating conditions.
+Specifically, it analyzed injury and mortality rates as well as potential to cause delay in out-migration of salmonids.
+The results of the testing showed a very high level of protection—exceeding NMFS standards—including 100% protection and 99.6% of test fish passing over the screen without hesitation or delay.